• BLOG

 2. ExplainEDU (formerly known as Explain Everything - I used this in the past and loved it.)

-3. Notability (I haven't used this personally, but I hear wonderful things about it.)
+3. Notability (I haven't used this personally, but I hear wonderful things about it.
+It requires a monthly subscription)

-4. GoodNotes 5 (I have this app and I love it!)
+4. GoodNotes 5 (I have this app and I love it!
+It was a one-time purchase of $7.)

 Want more iPad tips?
 Check out this article: 9 iPad Tips for Teachers: Enhancing Classroom Learning